What Splunk Enterprise can index

 To get SNMP data, see "Send SNMP events to Splunk".

 The Windows version of Splunk Enterprise includes a wide range of Windows-specific inputs.
-It also provides pages in Splunk System for defining the Windows-specific input types listed below:
+It also provides pages in Splunk System for defining the following Windows-specific input types:

 - Windows Event Log data